r-hub/blog/content/post/2020-08-30-keep.source/index.md

                                 "set to 'yes'.\n")
 ```

-This will only work if you keep the source when building since building happens before installing, of course. :wink:

-Also note that there is also a way for package maintainers to [force the installation of their package to keep the source](https://stat.ethz.ch/pipermail/r-devel/2011-April/060410.html), which seems less useful?
+Also note that there is also a way for package maintainers to [force the installation of their package to keep the source](https://stat.ethz.ch/pipermail/r-devel/2011-April/060410.html).
 Here are [packages that do that](https://github.com/search?q=keepsource+user%3Acran+filename%3ADESCRIPTION&type=Code&ref=advsearch&l=&l=).
 A potential use case might be to try and hire people [like the web development team at The Guardian seems to do if you view the source of its website](https://www.theguardian.com/international).

-As a summary: for keeping the source when building a package there is the `keep.source` option (`R CMD build --with-keep.source`).
-For keeping the source of a package at installation you need a) its having kept source at building b) to use the `keep.source.pkgs` option (`R CMD build --with-keep.source`) or the `R_KEEP_PKG_SOURCE` environment variable.
+As a summary: for keeping the source when loading code, in particular for a package with [`devtools::load_all()`](https://devtools.r-lib.org//reference/load_all.html), there is the `keep.source` option.
+For keeping the source of a package at installation you need to use the `keep.source.pkgs` option (`R CMD build --with-keep.source`) or the `R_KEEP_PKG_SOURCE` environment variable or to be installating a package that forces the source keeping.

 Conclusion
 ----------